sayinathk/sayinathk.github.io/_posts/2020-11-22-Learn-how-to-negotiate-better-with-summary-of-Never-Split-difference-by-Chris-Voss.md

-### Build a subconscious bond with Mirror
+### Build a subconscious bond with Mirror:

-Mirroring, also called isopraxism, is essentially imitation.
+- Mirroring, also called isopraxism, is essentially imitation.
 Mirroring is repeating last (or critical) three words of what someone said to you.

-Your tone should be like "Please, help me understand" and then follow it with silence. **Your tone and Silence is the key**.
+- Your tone should be like "Please, help me understand" and then follow it with silence. **Your tone and Silence is the key**.
 With Mirror you are forcing your counterpart to rephrase, during which they spill out more information than the last time, which maybe enough for you to get the deal you wanted.

-The author says the only disadvantage of this technique is that people may feel awkward to use this initially, but with practice, the author claims Mirroring is very similar to Jedi mind trick"
+- The author says the only disadvantage of this technique is that people may feel awkward to use this initially, but with practice, the author claims Mirroring is very similar to Jedi mind trick"

 Let's look at mirroring in action,